ahillbom/BnfcCard/README.md

 NXP LPC8N04 has a unique 64-bit serial number which is possible to read through their IAP (In Application Programming) interface.
 A function for reading UID is implemented [here](/device/IAP.c).

-The UID is dynamically added to the URL as a `id` parameter and copied to the NFC front-end buffer memory in [main.c](/source/main.c)
+The UID is dynamically added to the URL as an `id` parameter and copied to the NFC front-end buffer memory in [main.c](/source/main.c)
-This exmaple summarizes it:
+This example summarizes it:
 ```c
 #define URL_BASE  "beastdevices.com/nfccodes/25YDZ2SCIP/?id="